deltachat/deltachat-desktop/README.md

 Each database is a sqlite file that represents the account for a given email address.

-## Code structure

-- `static`: static files used directly in the app
-- `images`: image files used for the 'conversations' module.
-This should probably be moved to the module at some point..
-- `src`: the original javascript source files, both for main and renderer
-- `es5`: the compiled es5 source files for front-end
-- `dist`: the final distributions and executables for all supported platforms
-- `.tx`: configuration files for transifex
-- `_locales`: source files for translations
-- `bin`: misc. scripts
-- `build`: files needed only at build time (for electron-builder)
-- `conversations`: react components pulled out of signal

 ## Troubleshooting

 This module builds on top of `deltachat-core`, which in turn has external dependencies.
 Instructions below assumes a Linux system (e.g. Ubuntu 18.10).